Jarekgd/node_express_tutorial/README.md

-#From youtube tutorial: Node.js and Express.js - Full Course
+# H1 From youtube tutorial: Node.js and Express.js - Full Course
 [Link to the tutorial](https://www.youtube.com/watch?v=Oe421EPjeBE&t=3990s "Node.js and Express.js - Full Course ")

 1. node_modudels don't have to be pushed to github.
 To avoid pushing add .gitignore file with text: /node_modules or select ignore Node when creating a repository.